 Note: North Carolina hosts for the Carolinas Solar Eclipse Party have already been selected.

-If you are not part of the Carolinas Solar Eclipse Party but would like training on hosting an eclipse event for the public, please contact us for information about trainings this summer.
+If you are not part of the Carolinas Solar Eclipse Party but would like training on hosting an eclipse event for the public, please see the eclipse workshop page.